 Do you have questions concerning your general chemistry class?
 Remember, many issues can be resolved by talking with your TA, instructor, or someone at the Chemistry Learning Center.
 Below are some typical questions and some advice to consider.

 Is there a question that isn't listed that you think ought to be listed?
 Email Tony Jacob with your ideas!

 Finally, you might also want to read "How to Excel

 former Director, Chemistry Learning Center.

 "I don't know what to study in my general chemistry course?"

 As a general rule, the lectures and pre-class activities are a good guide to the important topics.
-Quizzes and reviewing
+Quizzes, discussion activity problems, practice problems, and

 "What should I do if I have a scheduling conflict with the next